waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ## Initial Database Design

-This is my inital design for my database.
-It has tables for users and tasks, and an allocations table to allow a 'many-to-many'-type relation betwen them.
+This is my initial design for my database.
+It has tables for users and tasks, and an allocations table to allow a 'many-to-many'-type relation between them.
 This allows many people to be allocated to a given role for a given week.
 All of the tables can have entries with data I think is relevant to the use case.

 ![Initial database design showing 3 linked tables](screenshots/database0.png)